 Every time I make them, my Chinese 5-Spice Pork Ribs fill the whole house for hours with their intensely sweet, pungent aroma.
 For this reason, my husband recently started calling them “Stank-a-Dank Ribs.”

-elaborate polling and random double-blind sampling a Facebook vote, “Stank-a-Dank Ribs” became their official new name.
+So, after elaborate polling and random double-blind sampling a Facebook vote, “Stank-a-Dank Ribs” became their official new name.

 These stinky-but-delicious, Asian-style crock pot pork spare ribs are super easy, tender and juicy every time.
 They taste especially yummy served over stir-fry veggies, bok choi, cauliflower “rice” or a big salad.